Popular Now

 How Much Does a Roof Replacement Cost in Northern Virginia?

-Here is a rough breakdown by roof size:
+Here is a rough breakdown of roof replacement cost in Northern Virginia by roof area:

 These estimates assume a standard tear-off of the existing layer, new underlayment, architectural shingles, and replacement of damaged flashing and vents.
 If your home has multiple layers of old shingles, a steep pitch, or complex dormers and valleys, expect costs toward the higher end.